Have you been told you have astigmatism?

 While astigmatism can certainly be a nuisance, there is no reason to suffer from it.
 It can be easily corrected with eyeglasses, contact lenses, or laser eye surgery.

-For astigmatism treatment, contact Memorial Eye Center - Corinthian Pointe in Central Southwest today!
+For astigmatism treatment, contact Memorial Eye Center - Corinthian Pointe in Houston today!

 How We Can Help